BUEC500C1/twitter-summarizer-rest-service-mysteriousmartel/README.md

 For easy use download the EasyAccess folder, which is pre-arranged to have all components to the module, necessary fonts, and requirements.
 Also, download the four tests, along with the .json file for offline use.

 If you already have your Twitter API keys stored in a file called 'keys' that is in the same directory as the main code, you can run the main process through tweet_queue.py.
 This script allows you to put in a list of N number of user handles and M number of cycles for each handle to have analyzed (see practice example in script).
 The module will then act on its own to process each cycle as a thread in the set queue until all threads are processed and a video for each handle is made.

+## How to access the RESTful API link

+While the instance is active, you can access the API here: http://